-Mathematical cultures will be influenced by social norms such as Kroeber and Kluckhohn's dos and don'ts.
-Our focus here is another.
-We submit that the mathematicians discussed in this article share an appreciation for the kind of reasoning that emerges when proving by paper folding.
+Mathematical cultures will be influenced by social norms such as Kroeber and Kluckhohn's dos and don'ts; we will discuss these norms briefly in the following subsection.
+However, we submit that the mathematicians discussed in this article share an appreciation for the kind of reasoning that emerges when proving by paper folding.
 That is, they value the Rousian situation they all find themselves in.

 None of what we have said amounts to a definition of mathematical culture and we do not attempt to give such a definition here.
 Instead, we suggest to reflect on what has been said with an eye towards learning what mathematical cultures can be like.
-If we take for granted that mathematical paper folding is a mathematical culture - and we believe this to be a sensible assumption - then what keeps a mathematical culture together need not be a large-scale agreement about certain beliefs.
+If we take for granted that mathematical paper folding is a mathematical culture - and we believe this to be a sensible assumption - then what keeps a mathematical culture together need not be a large-scale agreement about certain beliefs, but rather a shared situation, which can come into realization via shared practices.
 Cultures can form when the Rousian situation appeals, even if the reasons why the situation appeals are different for different agents.
 If this is correct, then Rousian situations can enable mathematical cultures if they provide elements that can be appreciated by mathematicians.
 Folding paper, we submit, is such a Rousian situation.
 Paper thus enables a mathematical culture because it provides a Rousian situation.